-We grow with soil start to finish and the first pest we get are fungus gnats and of course they come when we are starting seeds when we need wet soil for Germination and they live wet soil.
+We grow with soil start to finish and the first pest we see are fungus gnats and of course they come when we are starting seeds as we need wet soil for Germination and they live wet soil.
 We use BTI ( Bacillus Thuringiensis Israelensis) this organic product works great.
 We add this to our water right from the start of our germination.
 We do this two ways first way is to use powder BTI added to our water tank.
-The second way, which is the one we do most is the use BTI mosquito dunks.
+The second way, which is the cheapest way we use BTI mosquito dunks.
 We just put one mosquito dunk in our water tank tied to our water pump this keeps the dunk at the bottom of the tank under water.
 One dunk last the hole starting season.
 Using the mosquito dunk is the easiest way to take care of the gnats at Germination time.
 If you can’t get Gnatrol.

 We use BTI through out the season to Prevent getting the gnats in the first place .
 After germination and after plants are transplanted to bigger pots we use BTI powder mixed with water at a rate of 1/2 tsp to one gallon or 4L of water and just water that to the plants.
-We will do this in the first week after transplant to bigger pot and again if we see any sign of gnats again.
-Here is a link for BTI
+We will do this in the first weeks after transplanting to bigger pots and again if we see any sign of gnats again later on.

 Our pest program consiste of us start to spray plants once they are big enough.
 Normally when plants are about 3 to 4 nodes high in size that's when we start to pinch off the tops.
 This is before or when plants get the V at the top of the plant.